Teaching, Advising and Mentoring Grants (TAM)

 All full-time faculty are eligible for the grants, subject to the conditions set forth herein:

-- one paper copy of the application should be submitted to department chairs in A&S, LSOE, CSOM, and CSON, and to deans in GSSW and LAW no later than February 6, 2015;
+- online applications should be submitted to department chairs in A&S, LSOE, CSOM, and CSON, and to deans in GSSW and LAW no later than February 6, 2016;

 - the applications will be reviewed by a subcommittee of the University Council on Teaching under the direction of the Office of the Provost;